 In the evening, return to Portofino and make your way to the Piazzetta for a local-style dinner: Enjoy an aperitivo, some warm Genoese focaccia and a glass of local Giancu de Purtufin, followed by Lasagna di Portofino with pesto for dinner.

-Day 3: Morning Trip to Genoa, Transfer to the Langhe Region
+Day 3: Private Transfer to the Langhe Region via Genoa

 Enjoy a leisurely breakfast before heading to the port city of Genoa for a self-guided half-day visit.
 The city is home to Italy's largest seaport and is the birthplace of Christopher Columbus.

 Genoa has a rich history of seafaring, global trade, and wealth.
 Its old town is nicknamed "La Superba" (the superb one) in memory of its glorious shipping history, and in 2006 it was named a UNESCO World Heritage Site.
 In 2004, it was also named the EU Capital of Culture, paying homage to the city's renowned art and architecture.